ganmodokix/gwae/README.md

 - CUDA 11.3
 - 1x GeForce® RTX 2080 Ti
 - 31.2GiB (32GB) RAM
+We have also confirmed that this code successfully works on Python3.10.

 We encourage that the code is run under the `venv` envirionment of Python 3.9.
 The requirements can be easily installed using `pip`.